 The Michelin star is undoubtedly the highest honour within the international culinary industry.
+Some people have gone as far as calling them the Oscars of the culinary world.
 Chefs all over the world dedicate their lives to earning just one coveted star, in recognition of their excellence.
 Breaking the barriers of Michelin star standards, there are those select few who have managed to collect an astounding number of stars in their constellation.
 We take a look at the world’s most decorated Michelin star chefs, and why they are considered to be the best chefs in the world.

 Alain Ducasse – 17 Michelin Stars